 A reminder that you can always log on to our website where you will find details of all our upcoming events.
 Our archives section contains 26 different categories with over 340 documents which include write ups and photographs.
 Everything on the website is freely available for both downloading and printing.

 Another reminder that 2026 membership subscription is now due.
 You can renew at any of the events or pop your subs in an envelope at 4 Lutterworth Road, Gilmorton.
-Remember to include you contact details.
+Remember to include your contact details.
 Still good value for money at £10 for the year.
 You will receive a monthly newsletter, free entry to all regular events and first chance to any ticketed event.

 Answers by e-mail to